Summer Steelhead Fishing Michigan

 The most effective lures for Michigan steelhead fishing are crankbaits, spoons, spinners, and plugs.

-Many different colors and sizes will work when summer steelhead fishing in Michigan.
+Many different colors and sizes will work when fishing for large summer steelhead in Michigan rivers.

 Since they are aggressive in the summer, big and bright lures can work well..